5 must-knows about ordinals for crypto investors in 2024

 Crypto exchanges like OKX are also offering both for sale, so it seems they're likely to coexist in the marketplace.

-Sign up to OKX and get $50 in rewards
+Sign up to OKX and get up 50AUD in BTC

 Disclaimer: This information should not be interpreted as an endorsement of cryptocurrency or any specific provider, service or offering.
 It is not a recommendation to trade.
 Cryptocurrencies are speculative, complex and involve significant risks – they are highly volatile and sensitive to secondary activity.
 Performance is unpredictable and past performance is no guarantee of future performance.
 Consider your own circumstances, and obtain your own advice, before relying on this information.
 You should also verify the nature of any product or service (including its legal status and relevant regulatory requirements) and consult the relevant Regulators' websites before making any decision.
 Finder, or the author, may have holdings in the cryptocurrencies discussed.